What’s it like to move to and live in Melbourne?

 “There’s a suburb which is just outside the city called Fitzroy, pretty much anywhere there!
-There a ton of bars, restaurants and cafes which I could spend all day in.
+There a ton of bars, restaurants, and cafes that I could spend all day in.

 If I had to pick one place where I love to hang out in Fitzroy and in Melbourne in general it would have to be a bar called Naked for Satan.
 It’s a rooftop bar with stunning views of the whole city.
 The beers are great and so is the food!”

-“There’s a huge Irish and English expat community in Melbourne, so it’s difficult to feel home sick.
-That doesn’t mean to say that there’s so many people from back home that you might as well be back home.
-I have a mixed group of friends from different nationalities, including English, Irish, Australian, German just to name a few.
+That doesn’t mean to say that there are so many people from back home that you might as well be back home.
+I have a mixed group of friends from different nationalities, including English, Irish, Australian, and German, just to name a few.

 Melbourne really is a city with a melting pot of different cultures and nationalities and that’s one of the reasons it’s so great!”

 Any Tips for Moving to / Living in Melbourne?